-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2021
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 There is also a more profound risk to financialization, with water as the ultimate example.Money should flow like water … but should water be like money? | dzanemorris | December 9, 2020 | Fortune